ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

     ## 1 EMERSON AUTO 48068       49.0 -97.2   242 day       2009  2018     30.4
     ## 2 GRETNA (AUT) 3605        49.0 -97.6   253 day       1885  2018     31.4

 We have a selection of stations for each site that are all about the same distance away.
-Before we chose any we should make sure they have the data we're interested in.
+Before we choose any we should make sure they have the data we're interested in.

 Above, we already downloaded all the data for Manitoba in this date range (`mb_weather`), so we can `select()` the types of data we want and then `filter()` to the specific `station_id`s we're interested in.
 We can then use the `naniar` package to easily visualize any missing data from these stations: